Revuubot/Personal-news-rec/README.md

 # Personal-news-rec
 A personalised news recommendation
 <br>
-This helps you get the news recommendation based on yur search and reading habits.
+This helps you get the news recommendation based on your search and reading habits.